You are now leaving AMAZE.org.

 For example, to bring AMAZE to South and East Africa, partners Marie Stopes, South Africa and UNFPA, East and Southern Africa Regional Office, in collaboration with local animators TVSMITH (South Africa) and Arnold Suuna (Uganda) are working with the Amaze team to adapt and dub AMAZE videos for wide distribution in the region.

 AMAZE Latin America has been brought to life through partnerships with DKT International and International Planned Parenthood Federation/Western Hemisphere, along with IPPF country member associations, MEXFAM (Mexico), PROFAMILIA (Colombia), and Iniciativas Sanitarias (Uruguay).

 Iniciativas Sanitarias, in close consultation with Uruguay’s National Sexuality Education Program and the Ministry of Education, also launched AMAZE Uruguay as a resource to support sex educators in their efforts to implement quality sex education in the nation’s schools.

-Through these efforts collectively, more than 80 AMAZE videos have been dubbed, adapted or subtitled into Spanish, French, Hungarian, Korean, Japanese, Afrikaans or Xhosa by AMAZE partners.
+Through these efforts collectively, more than 80 AMAZE videos have been dubbed, adapted or subtitled into Spanish, French, Korean, Japanese, Afrikaans or Xhosa by AMAZE partners.

 In addition, a core group of AMAZE videos have been sub-titled in Spanish, French, Portuguese, Arabic, Vietnamese, Swahili, Hindi, Urdu, and Russian to reach additional youth.